danculley/real-dom/README.md

 #### `attrs`
 An object containing the attributes to be applied to the html element.
 Use the JavaScript names for accessing attributes; for example, `className` instead of `class`.
 It supports registering events by passing functions for `onevent` attributes.
 The only special handling is for the style attribute, which can take either a string or an object with individual CSS properties.
 It gracefully handles `null` or `undefined`.

 If a function was passed to `tag`, then that function will be executed with this parameter, without any parsing.
-(That includes `null` and `undefined`, while will be passed directly.)
+(That includes `null` and `undefined`, which will be passed directly.)

 #### `...children`
 Any remaining parameters are handled as children to the node.
 Strings are wrapped with a call to `document.createTextNode`.
 Arrays are flattened and their elements handled as other parameters.